openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_response_jwt_vc_json.txt}}

-The following is a non-normative example of a dereferenced document for the Issuer HTTP URL identifier.
+The following is the dereferenced document for the Issuer HTTP URL identifier that matches the Credential in the above example:

 <{{examples/issuer_jwks.json}}